Jabed-Kaium/RabbitMQ-with-Spring-Boot/README.md

    This setting ensures unroutable messages are returned instead of being lost.

 #### Configuration for acknowledgement
-`RabbitCallbackConfig` class file implements the configuration for acknowledgement.
+`RabbitCallbackConfig.java` class file implements the configuration for acknowledgement.

 rabbitTemplate.setConfirmCallback() is for acknowledging if message reached to exchange or not.